zabbix/zabbix/templates/net/meraki_http/README.md

 ## Feedback

-Please report any issues with the template at https://support.zabbix.com
+Please report any issues with the template at https://support.zabbix.com.

 # Cisco Meraki device by HTTP

 ## Overview

-For Zabbix version: 6.0 and higher
+For Zabbix version: 6.0 and higher.

 ## Setup